beetbox/beets/docs/plugins/zero.rst

         comments: [EAC, LAME, from.+collection, 'ripped by']
         genre: [rnb, 'power metal']

-If custom pattern is not defined for a given field, the field will be nulled unconditionally.
+If a custom pattern is not defined for a given field, the field will be nulled unconditionally.

 Note that the plugin currently does not zero fields when importing "as-is".